clonefish logo

 <?php

-// wrapper, just pass your link variable or object:
+// wrapper, just pass your database link resource or

 $mysql_link = mysql_connect( [...] );